Leadpages Review 🚀2025– My 7-Year Journey and Why It’s Still a Top Choice for Solopreneurs and Small Businesses

 • Track unique views and conversion rates to report results to clients.

-• Use analytics to find drop-off points, like a form that’s too long.
+• Use analytics to identify drop-off points, such as a form that’s too long.

 Why It’s Great:

-• A/B testing is simple to set up, takes 5 minutes per test.
+• A/B testing is simple to set up and takes 5 minutes per test.

-• Analytics show clear data, no need for extra tools like Google Analytics.
+• Analytics provide clear data; there is no need for additional tools like Google Analytics.

 • Helps justify my fees to clients with hard numbers.